xiix0/scam/README.md

-You have an ambitious nature and may make a name for yourself.
+You may be infinitely smaller than some things, but you're infinitely larger than others.